jnozzi/cocoadev.com/markdown/ObjectDecomposition.md

 Another approach might be to utilize events and messages, interfaces or protocols, or other mechanisms to describe a heater and data acquisition.

-Question: Is this the same as General/ObjectOrientedAnalysis?
+Question: Is this the same as ObjectOrientedAnalysis?

-*It sure isn't General/ObjectDecomposition anyway, since the described system is more or less procedural.
+*It sure isn't ObjectDecomposition anyway, since the described system is more or less procedural.
 The example is a bad one, unfortunately, it's an algorithm, and it's too simple.
 The Heater_Control object is essentialy just a global scope with the procedures run, start_heater, and so on.
 To have an example of a object oriented system, there would have to be some more entities that can interrelate.
 Having an object doesn't make something object oriented.*

 *One good way of decomposing a problem description into classes is to use all the nouns from the description, the majority will be good candidates for becoming classes in the the system.
 For example: "The spaceship must have engines capable of light speed".
 Possible classes: "Spaceship" and "Engine", and we can also put a relation between them, the spaceship **has an** engine.
 We've also got "Speed", which knows about the direction and velocity, and possibly a subclass of Speed called "Light<nowiki/>Speed", a relation called **is a**.*

--- General/TheoHultberg/Iconara
+-- TheoHultberg/Iconara

 ----

 I think OOA is more when you look at object hierarchies, cooperation between objects and responsibilities.
 E.g. if we wish to create a ray tracer, then we probably need at least these objects:

-*Figure -- with subclasses like Sphere, Box, Plane, General/BezierSomething, ...
+*Figure -- with subclasses like Sphere, Box, Plane, BezierSomething, ...
-*Scene -- knows the 3D placement of all figures in this scene *Camera -- the angle from which the scene should be seen/rendered *General/MathUtility -- general methods to calculate dot product, line intersections etc.
+*Scene -- knows the 3D placement of all figures in this scene *Camera -- the angle from which the scene should be seen/rendered *MathUtility -- general methods to calculate dot product, line intersections etc.
 *...